Gum Disease Treatment – Richardson

 Animated smile during scaling and root planing gum disease treatment

-The plaque and tartar causing gum disease often extend past the gumline where you can’t reach it with a toothbrush or dental floss.
+The plaque and tartar causing gum disease often extends past the gumline where you can’t reach them with a toothbrush or dental floss.
 That’s why we need to perform a deep cleaning that consists of scaling and root planing.
 Scaling is the process of actually removing plaque and tartar from your teeth and gums.
-Meanwhile, root planing is where we smooth out the roots of your teeth, making it easier for them to reattach to the gums later.
+Meanwhile, root planing is where we smooth out the roots of your teeth, making it easier for them to reattach to the gums and prevent reinfection.